Henry Willink: Political career

 Willink was elected as Member of Parliament (MP) for Croydon North in a wartime by-election on 19 June 1940.
 There was only one other candidate, an independent, who received a very small vote.
 In 1940, he was appointed Special Commissioner for the homeless in London.

-Willink was made a Privy Counsellor in 1943, the year he became Minister of Health, a role in which he served until the Conservatives lost the 1945 general election.
+Willink was made a privy counsellor in 1943, the year he became Minister of Health, a role in which he served until the Conservatives lost the 1945 general election.
 Willink, with John Hawton, was responsible for the 1944 White Paper, following the Beveridge Report, called A National Health Service.
 It proposed the creation of a fully comprehensive, universal healthcare system, free of charge and available to all citizens irrespective of means.

 When Labour came into office in 1945, it presented its own plan in preference to Willink's, which it had supported.
 The principal difference was that Willink's plan talked of a "publicly organised" rather than a "publicly provided" service, and Labour's plan brought hospitals into full national ownership.
 Willink's successor Nye Bevan, however, made concessions to General practitioners.

 Willink kept his seat at the 1945 general election by just 607 votes over Labour's Marion Billson.
 Turnout was low and there were rumours of sacks of servicemen's votes left uncounted in the Town Hall basement.
 Labour's David Rees-Williams - later Baron Ogmore - had taken the other Croydon seat.

 Willink resigned from Parliament on 29 January 1948, and the subsequent by-election was won resoundingly by Conservative Fred Harris, with a majority of almost 12,000 votes, despite a ballot of high-profile candidates.

 Public service

+In 1938 Willink stood as a Conservative in Ipswich to replace the incumbent MP John Ganzoni, but lost to Richard Stokes.

 Willink continued to serve in public positions.
 In 1948, he was appointed Master of Magdalene College, Cambridge, a post he held until 1966.
 From 1953 until 1955 he was also Vice-Chancellor of the University of Cambridge.
 He chaired the steering committee leading to the formation of the Royal College of General Practitioners, starting in 1952.
 Willink later described his role as Chairman of that Steering Committee as "one of the very best projects with which I have ever been involved in my life."

 In 1957 Willink served as Chairman of the Inter-Departmental Committee on the Future Numbers of Medical Practitioners and Intakes of Medical Students.
 The committee concluded that too many doctors were being trained and proposed a 12% reduction.
 That was soon realised to be a misjudgement.
 From 1955 to 1971, he held the office of Dean of Arches, the senior ecclesiastical judge of England.

 He was made a baronet, of Dingle Bank in the City of Liverpool, in 1957, and was awarded an honorary LLD by the University of Melbourne in 1955.
 His papers are held at Churchill College, Cambridge.